Hello Fellow Developers & Codenewbies 👋,

 The 25 minutes coding with 5 minutes break doesn't work for me.
 I tend to do more than that and even forget to take a break.

 What works for me is to do 1-hour coding with 10 minutes break to walk away from my computer and do some stretching.

 This helps me move my body and rest my eyes and brain.

 I used to learn every day, including weekends, ranging from 1 until 3 hours in a day.

-I would feel very guilty if I miss it even for one day and would beat myself up.
+I would feel very guilty if I missed it even for one day and beat myself up.